advance100/doc_webpack/what is webpack.md

 #### [[Code Splitting]]

-webpack has two types of dependencies in it's dependency tree: sync and async.
+webpack has two types of dependencies in its dependency tree: sync and async.
 Async dependencies act as split points and form a new chunk.
 After the chunk tree is optimized, a file is emitted for each chunk.

 Read more about [[Code Splitting]].

 #### [[Loaders]]

-webpack can only process javascript natively, but loaders are used to transform other resources into javascript.
-By doing so every resource forms a module.
+webpack can only process JavaScript natively, but loaders are used to transform other resources into JavaScript.
+By doing so, every resource forms a module.

 Read more about [[Using loaders]] and [[Loaders]].